vivekd16/agentic/README.md

 - We have a thin abstraction over the LLM.
 The "agent loop" code is a [couple hundred lines](./src/agentic/actor_agents.py) calling directly into the LLM API (the OpenAI _completion_ API via _Litellm_).
 - Logging is **built-in** and usable out of the box.
-Trace agent runs, tool calls, and LLM completions with ability to control the right level of detail.
+Trace agent threads, tool calls, and LLM completions with ability to control the right level of detail.
 - Well designed abstractions with just a few nouns: Agent, Tool, Thread, Run.
 Stop assembling the _computational graph_ out of toothpicks.